 TL;DR: The Centers for Medicare & Medicaid Services modified NCD 187 governing challenge ingestion food testing, effective March 7, 2026.
-This coverage policy has narrow covered indications and hard exclusions your billing team needs to know before submitting claims.
+Here's what billing teams need to know.

 Quick-Reference Table